-+#DEH2804, Dental Hygiene III 2 hrs., 2 crs.
++#DEH2804, Dental Hygiene III

 Prerequisite: Completion of DEH1802, DEH1802L, and DEH2602 with a grade of "C" or better.
 Corequisite: DEH2804L.

 This course emphasizes treatment modifications and patient management as related to the dental hygiene process of care.
 Students will integrate scientific research into evidence based treatment planning and implementation of care for special needs patients.
 The role of the dental hygienist as oral health educators and disease prevention specialists is included.